Chelsea play first reduced capacity match as government sanctions on Roman Abramovich hit

 While season ticket holders are still permitted to attend, Chelsea were unable to sell any further places for this match or any of their following games.

-That means of the 40,000 seats available at Stamford Bridge, just 25,000 will be occupied for the London derby.
+That means of the 40,000 seats available at Stamford Bridge, just over 32,000 were occupied for the London derby.

 What does Tuchel think of the situation?